 If you're in a place where head wraps are culturally appropriate for all women, or significant for religious reasons, however, then it would not an act of cultural appropriation to wear one.
 In fact, in instances like these, it may even be a sign of respect to don a head wrap.

 And, of course, you can always use a microfiber hair towel as a head wrap in your home to keep your hair in place or dry it.

 How to Wear a Head Wrap

 If you're looking for ways to style Black hair with a head wrap, check out these awesome ideas.

 If you're wondering how to wrap your hair in a head wrap at night, all hair types can benefit from using a Turbie Twist hair towel to dry your hair and keep it in place as you sleep.
 They are easy to use and ideal for being worn at home.

 You can even go a step further and use a silk pillowcase to keep your hair protected overnight.
 These smooth, soft, decadent pillowcases help reduce frizz and tangling, keeping your hair healthy and damage-free.

 Find Out More About Head Wraps

-If you're worried about disrespecting anyone though or want to learn more about how you can use our towels, feel free to get in touch with our team.
+If you're worried about disrespecting other people and cultures, or want to learn more about how you can use our Turbie Twist towels, feel free to get in touch with our team.